4 Reasons Why Your Pipes Could Be Leaking (and What to Do About It)

 In addition to pipe leaks, you might experience other warning signs of corrosion, such as pipe discoloration, pipe clogging, a strange taste or smell in the water flowing through the pipes, and/or water marks on your drywall.

 Corroded, leaking pipes should be dealt with quickly — not only because they can lead to costly repairs, but also because they can cause health issues to those who drink the water.

-If you're concerned about pipe corrosion (or any other plumbing-related issues) contact a pre-vetted home professional in your area using the Hedge App's Ready Home Assist feature.
+If you're concerned about pipe corrosion (or any other plumbing-related issues) contact a trusted home professional in your area.
 Hedge users in select states can also schedule home maintenance via the Hedge App.

 High Water Pressure

 Water pressure that's too high doesn't just inflate your water bill; similar to corrosion, it can strain your pipes, eventually causing leaks.

 There are multiple factors that influence the water pressure in your home, including its elevation and the number of homes connected to the same water main.
 Most pipes can only handle up to a specific threshold — around 80 psi (pounds per square inch) — and any higher could cause pipe damage.